Search RADAR

 Shuzhong Wang: Exploring Narrative and Co-design Methods In the Social Care Decision-making Process for Older People.

 Andy McDonald: Craft customisation: an investigation into the use of generative systems and physical interfaces to develop co-design experiences that enhance the value of digitally printed textile products.
-PhD.
-(Completed 2013).
-Principal supervisor
+PhD, Completed 2013.
+Principal supervisor.

 David Loudon: Towards a design tool for visualizing the functional demand placed on older adults by everyday living tasks.
-PhD.
-(Completed 2010).
-Principal supervisor
+PhD, Completed 2010.
+Principal supervisor.

 Chris Lim: Age and generation effects: handling complex user interfaces and implications for inclusive design.
-PhD.
-(Completed 2008).
-Principal supervisor
+PhD, Completed 2008.
+Principal supervisor.

 As an external examiner, I have examined PhD theses in the UK, Denmark, Sweden and Holland and have convened PhD vivas at GSA.

-I have taught in further education and at all levels in higher education including first year general, bachelor, integrated masters, postgraduate taught masters and postgraduate research programmes
+Taught in further education and at all levels in higher education including first year general, bachelor, integrated masters, postgraduate taught masters and postgraduate research programmes